shehreendheda/katacoda-scenarios/taggingv2/apptagging/finish.md

 Congratulations!
-With a variety of tags, you explored correlated data for an application.
-You also created a targeted multi alert for services that support the app and you created synthethic tests with tags that linked the tests to the associated service.
+Using tags, you explored correlated metric, trace, and log data for an application.
+You created targeted alerts and synthethic tests that were linked to the associated app services.
+You also saw how unified service tagging allows you to monitor app services based on deployment version.

-To continue, click **Next Module**.
+To continue, click **Next**.